allthroughthenight/allthroughthenight.github.io/_posts/2022-01-01-what-i-learned-this-year.md

 > “Above all, do not lose your desire to walk.
 Everyday, I walk myself into a state of well-being & walk away from every illness.
 I have walked myself into my best thoughts, and I know of no thought so burdensome that one cannot walk away from it.
 But by sitting still, & the more one sits still, the closer one comes to feeling ill.
 Thus if one just keeps on walking, everything will be all right.”
 > ― [Søren Kierkegaard](https://news.ycombinator.com/item?id=26066345)

-[Free for developers](https://free-for.dev/#/): A better version of my [attempt](https://github.com/allthroughthenight/projects/commit/77de81dcb3466ebbec8f29af587a3f4517d6ade8) at a similar list.
+[Free for developers](https://free-for.dev/#/): Also [this](https://github.com/255kb/stack-on-a-budget) similar site.
+Both are a better version of my [attempt](https://github.com/allthroughthenight/projects/commit/77de81dcb3466ebbec8f29af587a3f4517d6ade8) at a similar list.

 [Goat Ops](http://www.goatops.com/): A guide on owning a farm with goats in case a career in tech doesn't pan out.